 There are many, many myths out there about breastfeeding.
 If you are in need of breastfeeding assistance, La Leche League is ready to help, and your local group will also have contact information for lactation consultants if your pediatrician is unable to give you the help you need.

-And, though every baby is different, breastfeeding often (at least 8 times a day) in the first two weeks of life helps regulate your milk supply to baby's needs-no matter what conflicting advice you may get.
+Though every baby is different, breastfeeding often (at least 8 times a day) in the first two weeks of life helps regulate your milk supply to baby's needs, no matter what conflicting advice you may get.

 Some Common Breastfeeding Myths